 This is not always true.
 A ski accident attorney can help you determine whether your injuries resulted from someone else’s negligence and if you could benefit from seeking damages.

-If you’ve been injured on the slopes, contact the ski and snowboard accident attorneys at Leventhal Sar Law today online or at 720.667.3030 to discuss your case for free.
+If you’ve been injured on the slopes, contact the ski and snowboard accident attorneys at Leventhal Sar Law today online to discuss your case for free.
 As avid skiers themselves, our partners are familiar with ski safety and the responsibilities of ski resorts.
 While our Denver office serves clients from Cherry Creek and Aurora, we are happy to help clients from Colorado’s many mountain communities.

 Common Ski and Snowboard Accidents